Historic Activities are Downtown and at the Fort Site in Washington Park Saturday & Sunday

 - Visiting with crafters and demonstrators

 - Experience the Allegheny Valley Uprising, a battle re-enactment portraying the Federal Armies attempt at raising a liberty pole against the Whiskey Rebels.
-The re-enactment will be held at Schneider’s Fort at 3:30PM.

 - Pony rides, Petting Zoo, Children’s Muster